Skip to content

 Museums and castles vary by season and often close Monday or Tuesday; ATMs run 24/7 in cities.
 Book flights 2-3 months ahead and accommodation early in summer for the best prices.

 These are orientation figures, not quotes: prices move with inflation and season, and rates change daily.
 Check the current rate (bnr.ro publishes the official daily reference) and confirm prices locally.
 Visa and ETIAS rules are time-bound - verify the current position on official sources before you travel.
-Checked July 2026.
+The lei figures were checked in July 2026; transport, fuel, the rovinieta and the marquee sights (Palace of Parliament, Village Museum, Bran, Peles) were re-verified against operator and official sources on 10 August 2026; the entry and ETIAS paragraph was rechecked on 4 August 2026.